romainmenke/Jenerator/README.md

 [Jenerator](http://52.51.22.243)

 That link goes to a dockerized Kitura web server running Jenerator as a Package.
 So it is a Swift server generating Swift code to talk to servers.
 Since it is hosted on AWS without any fancy routing the link might break.

-Type determination is not as good without access to obj-c.
-Will be patched in an updated.
+<iframe src="http://52.51.22.243" width="100%" height="600px"></iframe>

 Examples can be found here: